 While there are reports2 of the famous healthy Hunza tribe near Pakistan using ground up basalt on their terraces, it was the work of Julius Hensel, who first brought rock dust into the public eye.
 Hensel was a chemist and free-thinker in Germany who wrote a book called Bread From Stones in the 1850s.
-His book put forward the theory that ground up rocks would fertilise the fields, doing away with chemical fertilisers.
+His book put forward the theory that ground up rocks would fertilize the fields, doing away with chemical fertilizers.
 His work was backed up by numerous case studies and many happy farmers.

-Unfortunately his vision of an almost free fertiliser was not in line with the vision of newly emerging chemical corporations.
+Unfortunately his vision of an almost free fertilizer was not in line with the vision of newly emerging chemical corporations.
 At the time the favored theories were the ones of Justus Von Liebig with his flawed NPK theory (which he later recanted).
 This theory obviously meant bigger profits for the chemical companies.
-Factories which had produced bombs could now make ‘modern’ fertiliser from their waste products.
+Factories which had produced bombs could now make ‘modern’ fertilizer from their waste products.
 Hensel was subjected to a campaign to discredit him and ensure that his idea did not get out to the general public.
 His idea soon disappeared and his book with it.